Avignon - Papal City - Vaucluse department

 The Phoenicians (Greeks), Romans and Barbarians occupied it and the Celts made the stronghold their capital.

-These diverse civilizations and cultures merged and produced the city's unique cultural identity and richness.
+These diverse civilisations and cultures merged and produced the city's unique cultural identity and richness.

 The streets, churches, squares, ramparts and the 12th century University of Avignon indeed attract thousands of visitors each year.